lklostermair/lklostermair.github.io/README.md

 ## Customize
 - Update navigation content in `index.html`.
 - Update theme tokens in `styles.css` under the `:root[data-theme="*"]` blocks.
-- Replace `assets/portrait.svg` and social SVGs in `assets/social/`.
+- Replace `assets/portrait.jpg` and social SVGs in `assets/social/`.

- CV and project entries can be added in `script.js` under the `cvData` and `projectData` arrays.
+CV entries are loaded from `assets/cv.json`.
+Project entries can be added in `script.js` under the `projectData` array.

 ## Development
-Open `index.html` locally in a browser.
+Start a local server (e.g., `npx serve` or `python -m http.server`) and open the page through it.
+Direct `file://` viewing blocks the JSON fetch used for the CV section.
 Run linters before committing:

 ```bash
 npm run lint